AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Thread Management/agora_chat_restful_thread_member.md

 ## Adding multiple users to a thread

 Adds multiple users to the specified thread.
+You can add a maximum of 10 users to a thread at each call.

 For each App Key, the call frequency limit of this method is 100 per second.